sdlagrosas-dev/st-chat-file-input/README.md

 ## Building the Package

-To build the package, run the following command:
+To build the package, go to the root directory and run the following command:

 ```sh
 python setup.py sdist bdist_wheel